DavidBakerEffendi/providentia/providentia-db/docker-containers/README.md

 # Docker Containers

 The following directory contains example scripts (especially useful for development) to pull/compose/run Docker containers hosting each of the databases.
-They all have a modular design where the scripts are meant to simplify the setting of various flags when starting containers such as Elassandra or making use of docker-compose for JanusGraph.
+Each of the databases use Docker compose and some have convenience scripts to connect to each container.

 ## Instructions for each of the databases